 ORDINANCE 2013-493

-AN ORDINANCE CONCERNING THE REGULATION OF OFF-SITE COMMERCIAL SIGNS; MAKING FINDINGS; AMENDING CHAPTER 656 (ZONING CODE), PART 13 (SIGN REGULATIONS), ORDINANCE CODE, AS DESCRIBED; AMENDING SECTION 656.1301 (GENERAL PROVISIONS), ORDINANCE CODE; AMENDING SECTION 656.1302 (DEFINITIONS), ORDINANCE CODE, TO ADD A NEW DEFINITION FOR REPLACEMENT OFF-SITE COMMERCIAL SIGNS; AMENDING SECTION 656.1303 (ZONING LIMITATIONS ON SIGNS), ORDINANCE CODE, TO ALLOW FOR THE MAINTENANCE AND REPAIR OF OFF-SITE COMMERCIAL SIGNS, SUBJECT TO CONDITIONS; AMENDING 656.1309 (UNLAWFUL SIGN MESSAGES), ORDINANCE CODE, TO PROVIDE FOR AN EXEMPTION FOR REPLACEMENT OFF-SITE COMMERCIAL SIGNS; CREATING NEW SECTION 656.1322 (REPLACEMENT OFF-SITE COMMERCIAL SIGNS), ORDINANCE CODE, TO ALLOW FOR REPLACEMENT OFF-SITE COMMERCIAL SIGNS IN CERTAIN ZONING DISTRICTS WHEN EXISTING OFF-SITE COMMERCIAL SIGN INVENTORY IS FURTHER REDUCED, SUBJECT TO CERTAIN PERFORMANCE STANDARDS AND RESIDENTIAL PROXIMITY RESTRICTIONS; CREATING NEW SECTION 656.1323 (APPEALS FROM THE BUILDING INSPECTIONS DIVISION), ORDINANCE CODE, TO REQUIRE CHALLENGES BY AGGRIEVED PARTIES OF BUILDING INSPECTION DIVISION FINAL ACTIONS TO BE PURSUED THROUGH ARBITRATION PROCEEDINGS WITH THE BUILDING CODES ADJUSTMENT BOARD SUBJECT TO CERTAIN REQUIREMENTS; CREATING NEW SECTION 656.1324 (NOISE-ATTENUATION BARRIER BLOCKING VIEW OF OFF-SITE COMMERCIAL SIGNS), ORDINANCE CODE, TO REQUIRE THE CITY OF JACKSONVILLE TO ALLOW (1) AN INCREASE IN THE HEIGHT, (2) RELOCATION OR RECONSTRUCTION AT ANOTHER LOCATION IF THE OWNER AGREES, OR (3) THE PAYMENT OF THE FAIR MARKET VALUE OF THE SIGN AND ITS ASSOCIATED INTEREST IN THE REAL PROPERTY, IF ANY GOVERNMENTAL ENTITY PERMITS OR ERECTS A NOISE-ATTENUATION BARRIER IN SUCH A WAY AS TO SCREEN OR BLOCK VISIBILITY OF A SIGN; REPEALING SECTION 656.719 (NONCONFORMING SIGNS), CHAPTER 656 (ZONING CODE), ORDINANCE CODE, IN ITS ENTIRETY; AMENDING ARTICLE 23 OF THE CHARTER OF THE CITY OF JACKSONVILLE TO HALT THE PROLIFERATION OF OFF-SITE COMMERCIAL BILLBOARDS BY CAPPING THE EXISTING INVENTORY OF OFF-SITE COMMERCIAL BILLBOARDS AND ONLY PERMITTING REPLACEMENT OFF-SITE COMMERCIAL BILLBOARDS WHEN EXISTING INVENTORY IS FURTHER REDUCED AND TO PROMOTE PUBLIC SAFETY AND AESTHETICS BY ALLOWING FOR REPAIR AND MAINTENANCE OF EXISTING OFF-SITE COMMERCIAL BILLBOARDS AS OF THE EFFECTIVE DATE OF THIS ORDINANCE; REPEALING SECTION 320.414 (NONCONFORMING SIGNS), CHAPTER 320 (GENERAL PROVISIONS), ORDINANCE CODE, IN ITS ENTIRETY; AMENDING 614.142 (UNLAWFUL SIGN MESSAGES), CHAPTER 614 (PUBLIC ORDER AND SAFETY), ORDINANCE CODE; PROVIDING FOR SEVERABILITY OF THE PROVISIONS OF THIS ORDINANCE; PROVIDING AN EFFECTIVE DATE.
+AN ORDINANCE CONCERNING THE REGULATION OF OFF-SITE COMMERCIAL SIGNS; MAKING FINDINGS; AMENDING CHAPTER 656 (ZONING CODE), PART 13 (SIGN REGULATIONS), ORDINANCE CODE, AS DESCRIBED; AMENDING SECTION 656.1301 (GENERAL PROVISIONS), ORDINANCE CODE; AMENDING SECTION 656.1302 (DEFINITIONS), ORDINANCE CODE, TO ADD A NEW DEFINITION FOR REPLACEMENT OFF-SITE COMMERCIAL SIGNS; AMENDING SECTION 656.1303 (ZONING LIMITATIONS ON SIGNS), ORDINANCE CODE, TO ALLOW FOR THE MAINTENANCE AND REPAIR OF OFF-SITE COMMERCIAL SIGNS, SUBJECT TO CONDITIONS; AMENDING 656.1309 (UNLAWFUL SIGN MESSAGES), ORDINANCE CODE, TO PROVIDE FOR AN EXEMPTION FOR REPLACEMENT OFF-SITE COMMERCIAL SIGNS; CREATING NEW SECTION 656.1322 (REPLACEMENT OFF-SITE COMMERCIAL SIGNS), ORDINANCE CODE, TO ALLOW FOR REPLACEMENT OFF-SITE COMMERCIAL SIGNS IN CERTAIN ZONING DISTRICTS WHEN EXISTING OFF-SITE COMMERCIAL SIGN INVENTORY IS FURTHER REDUCED, SUBJECT TO CERTAIN PERFORMANCE STANDARDS AND RESIDENTIAL PROXIMITY RESTRICTIONS; CREATING NEW SECTION 656.1323 (APPEALS FROM THE BUILDING INSPECTIONS DIVISION), ORDINANCE CODE, TO REQUIRE CHALLENGES BY AGGRIEVED PARTIES OF BUILDING INSPECTION DIVISION FINAL ACTIONS TO BE PURSUED THROUGH . . .; AMENDING ARTICLE 23 OF THE CHARTER OF THE CITY OF JACKSONVILLE TO HALT THE PROLIFERATION OF OFF-SITE COMMERCIAL BILLBOARDS BY CAPPING THE EXISTING INVENTORY OF OFF-SITE COMMERCIAL BILLBOARDS AND ONLY PERMITTING REPLACEMENT OFF-SITE COMMERCIAL BILLBOARDS WHEN EXISTING INVENTORY IS FURTHER REDUCED AND TO PROMOTE PUBLIC SAFETY AND AESTHETICS BY ALLOWING FOR REPAIR AND MAINTENANCE OF EXISTING OFF-SITE COMMERCIAL BILLBOARDS AS OF THE EFFECTIVE DATE OF THIS ORDINANCE; AMENDING 614.142 (UNLAWFUL SIGN MESSAGES), CHAPTER 614 (PUBLIC ORDER AND SAFETY), ORDINANCE CODE; PROVIDING FOR SEVERABILITY OF THE PROVISIONS OF THIS ORDINANCE; PROVIDING AN EFFECTIVE DATE.

-WHEREAS, the Council wishes to regulate off-site commercial signs in a manner consistent with its substantial governmental interests in aesthetics, public health, and public safety, as well as with the federal and state free speech and expression rights of sign owners and advertisers; and

-WHEREAS, in 1987, Jacksonville voters adopted a ballot measure that prohibited the construction of new off-site commercial signs and required the removal of approximately 500 commercial billboards by June 1, 1992; and
+WHEREAS, in 1987, Jacksonville voters adopted a ballot measure that prohibited the construction of “further” off-site commercial signs and required the removal of commercial billboards on Non-Federal Aid Primary highways by June 1, 1992; and

-WHEREAS, since 1987, the Council has adopted numerous regulations to significantly restrict the ability of off-site commercial sign owners to maintain or repair existing signs, significantly restrict the allowable size of off-site commercial signs and require the removal of nonconforming signs, without any provision for just compensation to the owners of said signs; and

 WHEREAS, in 1991, various off-site commercial sign companies brought suit to challenge the legality of both the 1987 Charter Amendment and the City ordinances prohibiting off-site signs; and